 B. Kathleen Gallagher

-B. Kathleen Gallagher's interest in policy, the arts and nonprofit management derive from an education that includes a B.A. in Art and Architectural Histories from the College of the Holy Cross; an M.B.A. with emphases in marketing and arts management from the University of Illinois; a certificate in Appraisal Studies in Fine and Decorative Arts at George Washington University; and an M.A. in Modern Art, Connoisseurship, and the Art Market from Christie’s Education.
-Her academic training is complemented by professional experience at the Smithsonian Institution, Butterfield’s auction house and Sotheby’s, and as an independent appraiser of fine arts.
+B. Kathleen Gallagher's interest in policy, the arts and nonprofit management derive from an education that includes a B.A. in Art and Architectural Histories from the College of the Holy Cross; an M.B.A. with emphases in marketing and arts management from the University of Illinois; a certificate in Appraisal Studies in Fine and Decorative Arts at George Washington University; an M.A. in Modern Art Connoisseurship and the History of the Art Market from Christie’s Education; and a Ph.D. in Public Affairs, University of Colorado Denver.
+Her academic training is complemented by professional experience at the Smithsonian Institution, Butterfield’s and Sotheby’s auction houses and as an independent appraiser of fine arts.
 Gallagher’s recent research examines the impact of funding sources on the sustainability and survival of arts and culture organizations.

-Ph.D. in Public Affairs, University of Colorado Denver, anticipated May 2014
+Ph.D. in Public Affairs, University of Colorado Denver, 2014

 M.A.
 Modern Art Connoisseurship and the History of the Art Market, Christie’s Education, 2003

 M.B.A. with emphases in marketing and arts management, University of Illinois, 1999